RamshaAkhter/Deep-Research/README.md

 A sophisticated research automation tool that leverages LangChain and LangGraph to conduct in-depth research on any topic.
 The system uses multiple AI agents working together to gather information, analyze data, and generate comprehensive research reports.

+#Credits
+This is a modified/extended version of the original Deep Research project by @psykick-21 (MIT).

 ## Prerequisites

 - Python 3.12 or higher